-The Great Vine, Vitis vinifera ‘Shiva Grossa’ (synonym- Black Hamburg), is over 240 years old
+The Great Vine, Vitis vinifera ‘Shiva Grossa’ (synonym- Black Hamburg), is over 240 years old.

-Later they were sold in small wicker baskets at St. Dunstans, the home for soldiers blinded in the 1st World War.
-In the 2nd World War German P-O-W’s were given the annual task of thinning out the bunches of grapes.
+Later they were sold in small wicker baskets at St. Dunstans, the home for soldiers blinded in the First World War.
+In the Second World War German P-O-W’s were given the task of thinning out the bunches of grapes.

 In 1969 a new glasshouse was needed.
 By that time the Vine had become so entwined that the only way forward was to build a new aluminum glasshouse over the top of the old wooden one.
 The dormant vine was protected by polythene sheeting and the old glass and its supporting wooden frame was removed, leaving the iron framework of the 1900’s structure and the Vine in place.